White House, lawmakers strike deal on infrastructure - News Break

 Senate Majority Leader Chuck Schumer said the first votes on the bipartisan bill should be held in July.

-"If the Senate is going to move forward with a bipartisan infrastructure bill, we must also move forward on a budget resolution as well," he said.
+"If the Senate is going to move forward with a bipartisan infrastructure bill, we must also move forward on a budget resolution as well.

-Biden expressed support for that very plan, saying he will work to ensure that "both move through the legislative process promptly, and in tandem," and that if they both do not reach his desk, he will not sign either of them into law.

-The president acknowledged he had no guarantee that the plans had enough votes to cross the finish line, but said that his several decades in Washington have given him "a pretty good read" of Congress.